korado531m7/InventoryMenuAPI/README.md

 ___

 ### DEALING WITH EVENT
 This api will call event and you can use that!
+This event also will be called in callable

 **WHEN CLICK ITEM**